 If you don’t have the resources or creativity of those guys yet, don’t despair.
 In this post, we’ll share 10 “boring” campaign ideas that get exciting results.
 Especially these days, let’s go back to the basics: delivering value to your audience through relevant, educational, informative content.

 Don’t get us wrong.
 We’re all for funny, original, creative marketing campaigns.
 But are they more effective than “regular” campaigns?
 Do they deliver better results for lower costs?
 In our experience, the answer is no. I challenge the companies mentioned above to share their ROI and CAC numbers, how many deals they created, and how much new business they won.

 Creative campaigns will entertain your audience and make them think you’re original and unique.
 They can help with brand perception, recruiting, and have a positive impact on marketing and sales in the long-term.
 But they’re also expensive, risky, and take a long time to produce.

-Short-term, in order to hit your 2020 goals (COVID-19 permitting), make sure your marketing calendar includes enough “boring” campaigns: campaigns that may not be the flashiest, but are easy, inexpensive, and will dependably deliver results, measured by new Sales Opportunities.
+Short-term, in order to hit your 2024 goals, make sure your marketing calendar includes enough “boring” campaigns: campaigns that may not be the flashiest, but are easy, inexpensive, and will dependably deliver results, measured by new Sales Opportunities.

 10 “boring” campaigns that deliver interesting results